Duration

 Info on Extras

-Eagle Hunters Festival – 4th September to 6th October.
+Eagle Hunters Festival – 18th to 30th September 2025.
 Fly to Ulgii the capital of the Kazak eagle hunters and witness the annual competition for greatest Eagle Hunter.
 Click here to find out more about this tour.

 Includes: